Mill Hill Chapel: 19th and early 20th centuries

 The Kitson family were also deeply involved in the chapel.
 William Morris designed a window to Ann Kitson, who died in 1865.
 Her son James Kitson, 1st Baron Airedale, paid for the extension of the vestry in 1897.
 After James's death, Archibald Keightley Nicholson created a window in his name, representing the continuation of Christianity.

 The Leeds Philosophical and Literary Society drew many of its supporters from the chapel.
 "There was a careful consciousness of middle-class identity and independence...which combined easily with the utilitarian and scientific interests" of the Mill Hill congregation.
 Mill Hill Chapel became known punningly as "the mayors' nest", as so many mayors and later lord mayors belonged to it.
 There are memorials to, for example, Francis Garbutt (1847) and John Darnton Luccock (1864).

 The church guidebook describes the early twentieth century as "a small but politically active and very influential congregation led by the Revd Charles Hargrove and Sir James Kitson".
 A notable member of the congregation prior to the First World War was Jogendra Nath Sen, who came to study Electrical Engineering at the University of Leeds.
 He volunteered to fight in September 1914 and joined the Leeds Pals.

+21st century

+A plaque outside the church observes that the chapel was the first place of worship in Leeds city centre to conduct a same-sex wedding.